robclark56/bitcoinPay-PHP/README.md

 # bitcoinPay-PHP
-The files in this project will allow you to safely accept Bitcoin payments on your online store.
+The files in this project will allow you to safely accept Bitcoin payments on your online store (eStore).

 ![bitcoinPay GIF](images/bitcoinPayDemo.gif)

 ## Features ##
 * Support for:
   * mainnet and testnet
-  * P2PKH addresses (e.g. 1xxxxx").
+  * P2PKH addresses (e.g. 1xxxxxxxx).
     * Segwit support is not available as this is written.
 If/When Segwit address generation is supported at  https://www.smartbit.com.au/api then this code (without change) will support Segwit.
-  * Exchange Rate Fluctuation Protection.
-Protection against exchange rate fluctuation in cases of late payment broadcasts and/or late transaction mining.
+  * Exchange Rate fluctuation protection.
+Protection in cases of late payment broadcasts and/or late transaction mining.
-  * Address Re-use.
+  * Each new payment to an unused bitcoin address.
+With support for multiple payments to same address.
   * QR Code Payment Request
   * Copy to clipboard
   * Error handling